Notes on the Geography of The Heartland State: Oklahoma: Norman 8: The National Accounts Move In

 South of the mall, Ed Noble Parkway runs between Interstate 35 and a big-box and casual-dining lineup.

-The strip here is part of a long story going back to a developer's hope to build a mixed-use neighborhood masterplanned by William Pereira.
+The strip here is part of a developer's hope to build a mixed-use neighborhood masterplanned by William Pereira.
 It didn't happen, but this lake is a vestige of those ambitions.